 Honoring nature through craft

 I craft timeless furniture that allows wood’s natural beauty to speak for itself.
-Many influences converged to make that happen —from nature walks as a child to growing up in Southeast Asia where I was first exposed to the art of bonsai.
+Many influences converged to make that happen —from my love of nature to growing up in Southeast Asia where I was first exposed to the art of bonsai.

 My obsession with furniture was cultivated while working at the Philadelphia Museum of Art.
 There I was exposed to many of the world’s greatest furniture masterpieces.
 Being able to examine these pieces in detail taught me how to craft heirloom furniture that can be passed down for generations.
 I strive to achieve this level of quality in every piece I build.